 - ¾ cup dark brown sugar (150 g)

 - 1 whole egg + 1 egg yolk

 - 2 teaspoons vanilla extract (8 g)

 - 2 cups semi-sweet chocolate chips (340 g)

 - 2 cups chopped walnuts (240 g)

 - Optional: extra chocolate chips for cookie tops

-- Lightly whisk to combine the flour, baking soda and salt.
+Lightly whisk to combine the flour, baking powder and salt.